 Pregnancy Category C

 There are no adequate and well-controlled trials of IMITREX Injection in pregnant women.
+In developmental toxicity studies in rats and rabbits, oral administration of sumatriptan to pregnant animals was associated with embryolethality, fetal abnormalities, and pup mortality.
+When administered by the intravenous route to pregnant rabbits, sumatriptan was embryolethal.
 IMITREX Injection should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Safety and effectiveness of IMITREX Injection in pediatric patients under 18 years of age have not been established; therefore, IMITREX Injection is not recommended for use in patients under 18 years of age.
+Safety and effectiveness in pediatric patients have not been established.
+IMITREX Injection is not recommended for use in patients younger than 18 years of age.

-Two controlled clinical trials evaluated IMITREX Nasal Spray (5 to 20 mg) in 1,248 adolescent migraineurs aged 12 to 17 years who treated a single attack.
-The trials did not establish the efficacy of IMITREX Nasal Spray compared with placebo in the treatment of migraine in adolescents.
+Two controlled clinical trials evaluated IMITREX Nasal Spray (5 to 20 mg) in 1,248 pediatric migraineurs 12 to 17 years of age who treated a single attack.
+The trials did not establish the efficacy of IMITREX Nasal Spray compared with placebo in the treatment of migraine in pediatric patients.
 Adverse reactions observed in these clinical trials were similar in nature to those reported in clinical trials in adults.

-Five controlled clinical trials (2 single-attack trials, 3 multiple-attack trials) evaluating oral IMITREX (25 to 100 mg) in pediatric subjects aged 12 to 17 years enrolled a total of 701 adolescent migraineurs.
-These trials did not establish the efficacy of oral IMITREX compared with placebo in the treatment of migraine in adolescents.
+Five controlled clinical trials (2 single-attack trials, 3 multiple-attack trials) evaluating oral IMITREX (25 to 100 mg) in pediatric patients 12 to 17 years of age enrolled a total of 701 pediatric migraineurs.
+These trials did not establish the efficacy of oral IMITREX compared with placebo in the treatment of migraine in pediatric patients.
 Adverse reactions observed in these clinical trials were similar in nature to those reported in clinical trials in adults.
-The frequency of all adverse reactions in these subjects appeared to be both dose- and age-dependent, with younger subjects reporting reactions more commonly than older adolescents.
+The frequency of all adverse reactions in these patients appeared to be both dose- and age-dependent, with younger patients reporting reactions more commonly than older pediatric patients.

 Postmarketing experience documents that serious adverse reactions have occurred in the pediatric population after use of subcutaneous, oral, and/or intranasal IMITREX.
 These reports include reactions similar in nature to those reported rarely in adults, including stroke, visual loss, and death.
 A myocardial infarction has been reported in a 14-year-old male following the use of oral IMITREX; clinical signs occurred within 1 day of drug administration.
-Since clinical data to determine the frequency of serious adverse reactions in pediatric patients who might receive subcutaneous, oral, or intranasal IMITREX are not presently available, the use of IMITREX in patients under 18 years of age is not recommended.
+Clinical data to determine the frequency of serious adverse reactions in pediatric patients who might receive subcutaneous, oral, or intranasal IMITREX are not presently available.

-Clinical trials of IMITREX Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger subjects.
+Clinical trials of IMITREX Injection did not include sufficient numbers of patients 65 years of age and older to determine whether they respond differently from younger patients.
+Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.